Loebl-Komlos-Sos Conjecture: dense case: Introduction

 \section{Introduction}

-Embedding problems play central role in Graph Theory.
+Embedding problems play a central role in Graph Theory.
 A variety of graph embeddings (subgraphs, minors, subdivisions, immersions, etc) have been studied extensively.
-A graph (finite, undirected, loopless, simple; here as well as in the rest of the paper) $H$ {\em embeds} in a graph $G$ if there exists an injective mapping $\phi: V(H)\rightarrow V(G)$ which preserves edges of $H$, i.\,e., $\phi(x)\phi(y)\in E(G)$ for every edge $xy\in E(H)$.
+A graph (finite, undirected, loopless, simple; here as well as in the rest of the paper) $H$ {\em embeds} in a graph $G$ if there exists an injective mapping $\phi: V(H)\rightarrow V(G)$ which preserves the edges of $H$, i.\,e., $\phi(x)\phi(y)\in E(G)$ for every edge $xy\in E(H)$.
 As a synonym we say that $G$ {\em contains} $H$ ({\em as a subgraph}) and write $H\subset G$.
 Let $\mathcal{H}$ be a family of graphs.
 The graph $G$ is {\em $\mathcal{H}$-universal} if it contains every graph from $\mathcal{H}$.
 This fact is denoted by $\mathcal{H}\subset G$.

 In this paper we investigate embeddings of trees.
 This topic has received considerable attention during the last 40 years.
-The class $\mathcal{T}_k$ consists of all trees of order $k$.
-One can ask which properties force a graph $H$ to be $\mathcal{T}_k$-universal.
-Loebl, Koml\'os and S\'os considered in~\cite{EFLS95} the median degree of $H$.

-\begin{conjecture}[LKS Conjecture] Let $G$ be a graph of order $n$.
-If at least $n/2$ of the vertices of $G$ have degree at least $k$, then $\mathcal{T}_{k+1}\subset G$. \end{conjecture} The main result of this paper is to prove the LKS~Conjecture for ``$k$ linear in $n$''.
-For the exact statement see our main result, Theorem~\ref{thm_main}.
+The class $\mathcal{T}_\ell$ consists of all trees of order $\ell$.
+One can ask which properties force a graph $G$ to be $\mathcal{T}_\ell$-universal.
+One sufficient condition for $\mathcal{T}_\ell$-universality can be given in terms of minimum degree. \begin{fact} If a graph $G$ has the minimum degree $\delta(G)\ge k$ then $\mathcal{T}_{k+1}\subset G$.(1) \end{fact} To prove Fact~\ref{fact:greedyBUDA} it suffices to embed a given tree $T\in\mathcal{T}_{k+1}$ greedily in the host graph $G$.
+Loebl, Koml\'os and S\'os conjectured (see~\cite{EFLS95}) that the minimum degree condition can be relaxed to a median degree one. \begin{conjecture}[LKS Conjecture] Let $G$ be a graph of order $n$.
+If at least $\tfrac{n}2$ of the vertices of~$G$ have degree at least $k$, then $\mathcal{T}_{k+1}\subset G$. \end{conjecture}

-The bound on $k$ of the minimal degree of high degree vertices cannot be decreased.
-Indeed, if $G$ is a graph in which half of its vertices have degree exactly $k-1$, then it does not contain a star $K_{1,k}$.
-On the other hand, it is suspected that the number of vertices of degree at least $k$ can be lowered a little bit.
-This was first raised by Zhao~\cite{Z07+}.
-Discussion on the lower bound are given in~\cite{HladkyMSC}.
+The bound on $k$ of the minimal degree of large degree vertices cannot be decreased.
+Indeed, if $G$ is a graph with maximum degree $k-1$, then it does not contain a star $K_{1,k}$.
+The graph shown in Figure~\ref{fig:ExtremalGraph} shows that the requirement on the number of large degree vertices cannot be relaxed substantially below $\frac n2$.